 By adopting regenerative agriculture and circular economy practices and techniques, farmers can ensure their farms remain profitable long term, even with low rainfall and poor quality soil to contend with.

-That’s because improved soils lead to increased yields, and, by using circular economy techniques (such as making feeds and fertilizers from parts of the crop that cannot be used) farmers can reduce their costs and their dependence on expensive commercial products.
+That’s because improved soils lead to increased yields, and, by using circular economy techniques like making fertiliser from parts of the crop that can’t be used, farmers reduce their costs and their dependence on expensive commercial products.

 How we’re different